 The Section of Neonatal Medicine provides a comprehensive program of care for critically ill newborns.
-The highest level of neonatal care is provided by a team of neonatologists as well as neonatal nurse practitioners and physician’s assistants that provide individualized care for the complex needs of each neonate at St. Christopher’s Hospital for Children and local and regional hospitals including Temple University, Hahnemann University Hospital, and The Reading Hospital and Medical Center.
-Infants delivered at local hospitals may be transferred to St. Christopher’s NICU if they require the advanced subspecialty or surgical services available only at St. Chris.
+The highest level of neonatal care is provided by a team of neonatologists as well as neonatal nurse practitioners and physician’s assistants that provide individualized care for the complex needs of each neonate at St. Christopher’s and local and regional hospitals including Temple University and Reading Hospital - Tower Health.
+Infants delivered at local hospitals may be transferred to St. Christopher’s NICU if they require the advanced subspecialty or surgical services available only at St. Christopher's.

 As leaders in neonatology, the faculty conducts continuing education programs for physicians and nursing staffs across the region.
 To view a list of our specialists, click here.

 For more information or to schedule an appointment, call (215) 427-5202.